City-Wide Property Revaluation

 3. Valuation: Using the collected data and market analysis, the assessors determine the new assessed value for each property.
 This value represents what the property could reasonably sell for under current market conditions.

 4. Notification: Once the valuations are complete, property owners will receive a notice of their new assessed value.
-We anticipate mailing notices by the end of May 2025.
 This notice will include instructions on how to review the assessment and the steps to take if you believe there is an error.
+(Note: Notices were mail on April 23, 2025.)

 5. Appeals Process: If a property owner disagrees with the new assessment, they have the right to appeal.
 The notice will detail the procedure for filing an appeal, including deadlines and any required documentation.